 I have extensive experience in the adventure tourism industry.
 I am currently past chair of the Adventure Tourism Coalition, an organization that includes 18, diverse, province-wide adventure tourism sectors.
 I was born in Invermere, BC.
 My father was a true pioneer, a horse packer ensuring that my exposure to the adventure tourism industry started at an early age.

 I work with both Avalanche Canada and the Canadian Avalanche Association and have done so for many years.
-I am the current chair of the InfoEx Advisory Committee, the source for avalanche, snowpack and other information that is critical to providing accurate avalanche forecasting for public, governments and industry in Canada.
+For 15 years I chaired the InfoEx Advisory Committee, the source for avalanche, snowpack and other information that is critical to providing accurate avalanche forecasting for the public, governments and industry in Canada.